Therapy for individuals & couples.

 * Career meaning and performance

-In addition, I provide consulting and psycho-education services to individuals and families who are dealing with the effects of coercive control.
-There is some content on coercive control on this site.
+In addition, I provide consulting and psycho-education services for individuals and families who are dealing with the effects of coercive control.

 Coercive methods can be used by any individual, group, or larger organization.
 Control techniques can distort your thinking, perceptions, and actions.
 This type of manipulation and influence can impact the brain’s health and ability to make healthy, informed decisions.